 There is one more thing – each of the remaining stems should have the growth bud facing out.
 This is sometimes impossible to accomplish, but can be achieved after a few years of pruning.
 Buds are distinguished by a slight scar or line on the smooth green bark of the rose.

 Old garden roses need to be pruned individually.
 Miniature roses just get a general all over buzz cut.
 Shrub roses should be groomed and trimmed back to fit their environment, but no heavy pruning.
 After pruning, rake up any fallen leaves from under the plant.
 Insect pests over winter in debris.
-Finally, spray with a Bordeaux mixture (copper and lime) or a lime/sulfur spray to kill any over-wintering insect eggs.

 Pruning Climbing Roses